The application process

 Most universities’ applications are free to submit.
 However, many require a fee to be paid in order to apply.

 “It really depends on your school, so the more highly competitive the school is, chances are, you’re going to have an application fee that you’re going to have to pay,” Stark said.
 “Students who qualify for free or reduced lunch and then take the ACT using a freeway for can also get four fee waivers for college applications, four for ACT, four for SAT.
 Students should not let that be a burden for them in applying.”
+For instance, a school’s general application deadline may not coincide with the deadlines for specific programs or scholarships that it may endorse.” — Anna Grace Jones“

 There are different applications that are widely accepted by schools across the state and the country.
 The Common Application is nationwide because the same application can be submitted to several schools.
 The Coalition Application and Apply Texas applications are generally accepted by public schools in Texas.